SamuelUniverso/bard-jailbreak/README.md

 # Google Bard Jailbreak

 This is a litte prompt that will enable you to to break Google Bard limitations and censoring.
-You simple need add this query before your desired prompt and Bard will give you the answer you want, without questioning or rebuking your input.
+You simple need to give the jailbreak prompot so Bard can create the two roles.

 If the [DAN 🔑] answer does not appear, try the prompot bellow: